AbhimanyuAryan/ml-imagesynthesis/README.md

 # Image Synthesis for Machine Learning #
-This project's aim is to help Machine Learning and Computer Vision researchers with generation of annotated training sets in Unity.
+Aim is to help Machine Learning and Computer Vision researchers with generation of annotated training sets in Unity.

 ### Rationale ###